 Long term effects

-Ongoing heavy use may:
+Ongoing heavy use may increase the risk of:

-- lead to mental health effects
+- experiencing negative mental health effects.

 Cannabis and driving

-It is dangerous, and illegal, to drive under the influence of cannabis.
+It is dangerous and illegal to drive under the influence of cannabis.
 Research suggests that a driver affected by cannabis is two to three times more likely to have an accident.

 Random drug testing of drivers for cannabis (an ‘oral fluid’ test) has been introduced in NSW.